pragmasoft-ua/kite-chat-frontend/README.md

-# LitElement TypeScript starter
+# /human livechat

-This project includes a sample component using LitElement with TypeScript.
+This project includes **/human** livechat web component

+Web component is built using LitElement with TypeScript and Tailwind CSS.

-This template is generated from the `lit-starter-ts` package in [the main Lit repo](https://github.com/lit/lit).
+Project is generated from the `lit-starter-ts` template in [the main Lit repo](https://github.com/lit/lit).
 Issues and PRs for this template should be filed in that repo.